Particl-Community/academy/in-depth/indepth_voting.rst

 Voting rounds on Particl are conducted in a decentralized and provably fair manner.
 Only active stakers, referred to as "stakeholders" in the specific context of an on-chain vote, can cast votes on proposals.
 This ensures only individuals with a vested interest in the project can govern its most important decisions.

-The process of voting and counting votes leverages the Particl Proof-of-Stake (PPoS) staking protocol, and every round's results are publicly inscribed on the blockchain permanently.
+The process of voting and counting votes leverages the Particl Proof-of-Stake (:term:`PPoS`) staking protocol, and every round's results are publicly inscribed on the blockchain permanently.
 This provides the maximum level of transparency and security possible, making it impossible to modify past results or misreport voting outcomes.

 To determine each individual's voting power, the voting preference of a staker is only counted when they find a block.
 At the end of a voting round, all the blocks contained within the timeframe of the voting round are scanned, and those that contain votes are counted towards the final tally.
 In other words, the more a single staker finds blocks, the more voting power they hold.